apcountryman/picolibrary/docs/network/ip.md

 header/source file pair.
 - To construct a TCP client socket, use a network stack implementation's `make_tcp_client()` member function.
-- To construct a TCP acceptor socket, use a network stack implementation's `make_tcp_acceptor()` member function.
+- To construct a TCP server socket, use a network stack implementation's `make_tcp_server()` member function.

 The `::picolibrary::Testing::Automated::IP::Mock_Network_Stack` mock IP network stack class is available if the `PICOLIBRARY_ENABLE_AUTOMATED_TESTING` project configuration